 While Bali and Lombok have become households names around the world, Sumba Island is still relatively undiscovered.
 Relative is a keyword here.
 Known for its wild coastlines, surfers have been flocking to this island for many years.
 As a matter of fact, Nihiwatu Resort, the world’s best hotel in 2016 (voted by Travel + Leisure Magazine) which happens to be located here in Sumba, was founded by a couple of surfers.

 A growing sense of nationalism has made exploring the more remote corners of our own country the ‘hot’ thing to do among my Indonesian peers.
 Places like Flores, Raja Ampat, or Belitung win exotic points over Europe or United States.
 Everytime I go back to Jakarta, someone would inevitably just come back from some remote corner of Indonesia and say, “Oh, I just came from X. It’s gorgeous.”
 I’d make appreciative cooing noises at their Instagram photos while discreetly looking the place up on Google Maps.
 Because really… Indonesia has 13 thousand islands, it’s impossible to know where or what everything is.

-I was planning to go by myself to Sumba Island then I got a little discouraged by lack of information and the high cost of car rental.
-From experience, I knew that relying on public transportation on such a remote island would be frustrating.
-But at $80/day – that’s too much.
+I was planning visit Sumba Island independently but I got a little discouraged by lack of information and the high cost of car rental.
+I knew that relying on public transportation on such a remote island would be frustrating.
+But at $80/day for a car rental?
+That’s too much.
 So when I learned that there’s a tour company planning to do an exploratory tour to some of the best places to visit in Sumba, I signed up.
 In retrospect, that was the smartest decision I could’ve made.

 Traditional Village – Kampung Ratenggaro